 appearance by many other species.
 These include other unpalatable

-species ( Müllerian mimics ), not only from the Ithomiinae but also fooled into ignoring similarly marked edible species.
+species ( Müllerian mimics ), not only from the Ithomiinae but also

+ignoring similarly marked edible species.

 characterised by having small eyes, slender abdomens and long